okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 ### Support

-All resources are in a github repository
+All resources are in a github repository.